neoforged/Documentation/docs/advanced/featureflags.md

 When a feature element is disabled, it is fully hidden from the player's view, and all interactions will be skipped.
 Do note that these disabled elements will still exist in the registry and are merely functionally unusable.

-The following is a complete list of all registries which directly implement the `FeatureElement` system.
+The following is a complete list of all registries which directly implement the `FeatureElement` system:

 - Item
 - Block
 - EntityType